18 - 20 SEPTEMBER 2026

 Places: Correctional settings: risk assessment, rehabilitation; Schools & universities: student wellbeing, prevention and early intervention programs; Disaster-affected communities: bushfires, floods, climate anxiety; Rural & remote: workforce challenges, effective models of care.

-Stream 2: The Way Forward: Technologies & Treatments.
+Topic 2: The Way Forward: Technologies & Treatments

 Examples of content for presentations/workshops to emphasise innovation and future-oriented practice.